We keep hearing ransomware, ransomware, ransomware….the numbers do not lie, and this is why the headlines have a new story of the latest breach.

 What were some of the most popular cloud apps hit by ransomware?

 This is a loaded as more popular cloud services have a greater risk of being listed due to it being adopted by a large number of users.
-Among the topmost used cloud apps, it includes Microsoft 365 (Office 365), Google Workspace, Facebook, and Slack.
+Among the topmost used cloud apps, it includes Microsoft 365 (Microsoft 365), Google Workspace, Facebook, and Slack.
 This shows that cyber security teams need to prioritize this trend and pay close attention to sensitive information being shared within collaboration apps as well as get visibility and control over the apps that are integrated and sharing company data.

 Have Your Passwords Been Stolen in a Data Breach?